wandb/docs/docs/guides/integrations/other/sagemaker.md

 :::

 :::caution
-The W&B sweep agent will not behave as expected in a SageMaker job unless our SageMaker integration is disabled.
-You can disable the SageMaker integration in your runs by modifying your invocation of `wandb.init` as follows:
+The W&B sweep agent will not behave as expected in a SageMaker job unless our SageMaker integration is turned off.
+You can turn off the SageMaker integration in your runs by modifying your invocation of `wandb.init` as follows:

 ```
 wandb.init(..., settings=wandb.Settings(sagemaker_disable=True))